Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Probabilistic Efficiency

-Here, we note that in Theorems \ref{thm:strong_probabilistic_efficiency} and \ref{thm:weak_probabilistic_efficiency}, $\cA_{\gamma}^1$ and $\cA_{\gamma}^2$ are not necessarily governed by only one dominating point.
-They can be general events with one or more dominating points as long as the assumptions hold.
 According to the theorems, supposing that we have found some dominating points while the remaining ones are known to be less significant and ``far from'' the current ones, we could simply use the current mixture IS distribution instead of keep searching.
-The remaining question is how we know or believe that the remaining dominating points are negligible, i.e. the assumptions of the theorem are satisfied.
+The remaining question is how we could detect that the remaining dominating points are negligible, i.e. the assumptions of the theorem are satisfied.
 Besides, probabilistic efficiency only implies that the point estimate is reliable in some sense.
-This raises questions on inference such as the construction of asymptotically valid CI using the sample variance.
-We investigate all these in the next section.
+This raises questions on inference such as the construction of valid CIs.
+In the next section, we will make these discussions precise and show our answers under minimal assumptions in the standard Gartner-Ellis regime.